krokozyab/ofjdbc/README.md

 ## 🔗 Other
 - **Further reading:** (https://oraclefusionsql.com/)
+- If OFJDBC saved you time or frustration, a ⭐ is appreciated and helps others in the Oracle Fusion community find it.

 ## 📫 Contact
 If you have questions, feel free to reach out via GitHub Issues or [email@sergey.rudenko.ba@gmail.com].